Overview

 PHP / Python / Perl / Lua connectors

-Connectors for other languages follow the same pattern: drop a single file into your project, require / include it, and pass an onConnect callback.
+Connectors for other languages follow the same pattern as Node.js: drop a single file into your project, require / include it, construct an instance with an onConnect callback, then run the event loop.
 All connectors implement the full APM IPC protocol over stdin/stdout — no extra dependencies beyond what's noted on the connectors page.

 $ curl -fsSL https://processmanager.dev/connectors/apm_module.php -o apm_module.php